alexsabr/AS_Booksynthetized/networking.md

 - No blocking content
 - No slowing down connection
   (for example if your customer uses another streaming service thant the one you promote)
-- No favoritism among packets
+- No **paid** favoritism among packets (time sensitive traffic like video games or calls has usually priority)
 - Transparency on any measure that would infringe one of the rules above